-The Statement of Legal Residence (SLR) process resides at the student's campus.
-The Residency Appeal process is limited to a review of the campus evaluation and does not extend to waiving UC policy or granting exemptions.
-Failure to complete the campus SLR process, including failure to respond to campus requests for information, is disqualifying for appeal.
+The Residency Appeal process is limited to a review of the residency evaluation and does not extend to waiving UC policy or granting exemptions.
+Failure to complete the SLR process, including failure to respond to requests for information, is disqualifying for appeal.
 Please refer to the Table of Contents for all approved special circumstances, exemption, and waiver provisions.
-Campus procedure may dictate that a nonresident status is issued prior to review for AB540 eligibility, please consult directly with your campus residency office.
+For determinations issued at the campus level, procedure may dictate that a nonresident status is issued prior to review for AB540 eligibility, please consult directly with your campus residency office.

-1. Residency Appeal Requirements
+1. Residency Appeal Eligibility Requirements

-Enrolled students may appeal a campus Nonresident determination only if at least one of the following applies:
+Enrolled students1 may appeal a campus Nonresident determination only if at least one of the following applies:

-- The Nonresident determination is based on a significant error of fact, procedure, or incorrect application of UC policy by the campus, or - 2) Significant new information which existed but was not previously known or available to the student, became available after the campus decision and based on the new information, the Nonresident Classification is incorrect.
+- 1) The Nonresident determination is based on a significant error of fact, procedure, or incorrect application of UC policy by the campus, or - 2) Significant new information which existed but was not previously known or available to the student, became available after the campus decision and based on the new information, the Nonresident Classification is incorrect.
 New information resulting from actions taken after issuance of a Nonresident decision is not eligible for appeal.

-2. Appeal Procedure
+2. Appeal Application Procedure

-The enrolled student must file their own appeal application within 30 days of the date of the campus Nonresident Determination.
+The enrolled student must file their own appeal application within 30 days of their respective SIR deadline OR the date of the campus Nonresident Determination.
 The required documents are:

-- A completed, signed, and dated Application to Appeal a Nonresident Classification, and - A copy of the campus Nonresident notice (the email notifying you why you are nonresident), and - Documents supporting your basis to appeal, refer to appeal application for instructions; attachments must be in PDF format.
+- A completed, signed, and dated Application to Appeal a Nonresident Classification, and - · A copy of the Nonresident notice (the email notifying you why you are nonresident), and - Documents supporting your basis to appeal, refer to appeal application for instructions; attachments must be in PDF format.

-The student may submit their appeal by email to residency.appeal@ucop.edu
+The student may submit their appeal by email to residency.appeal@ucop.edu.
+Questions about the campus Residency Determination should be directed to the student's campus.